yashwant-das/pytest-selenium-framework/README.md

    **Option A: Automatic Download (Recommended)**
    - The framework automatically downloads drivers using webdriver-manager
    - No manual setup required for Chrome and Firefox
-   - Edge driver may require manual installation due to DNS issues

    **Option B: Manual Installation (More Reliable)**